monojit18/Open-Network-Aggregator/Design-Overview.md

 >
 > **catalog.provider.items**
 >
 > Currently this is a list of JSON objects if any type as different Affiliates has different product structure.
-This means every time a new Affiliates ia dded, the Integrator app has to change their UI with new set of fields.
+This means every time a new Affiliates is added, the Integrator app has to change their UI with new set of fields.
 >
 > In future, pan is to standardise the items array with common set of JSON objects which every Affiliate has to send.
 That would make the UI integration seamless.